czg1225/AsyncDiff/README.md

 ```

 ## Qualitative Results
 Qualitative Results on SDXL.
-More qualitative results can be found in out paper.
+More qualitative results can be found in our paper.
 ![Qualitative Results](assets/qualitative.png)

 ## Quantitative Results